af6094870-art/pos-TesterCoelho-hub/README.md

     if not bv then
         bv = Instance.new("BodyVelocity")
         bv.Name = "AntiCheatFlyForce"
-        bv.MaxForce = Vector3.new(9e9, 9e9, 9e9) -- Força total para não cair com a gravidade
+        bv.MaxForce = Vector3.new(9e9, 9e9, 9e9) -- Força total contra a gravidade
         bv.Parent = hrp
     end